Thank you for booking your session with Patricia Wade Photography. Welcome to the family!

 Photographing your loved ones and your moments is so important to me.
 Creating beautiful images and lasting memories of the times you spend together is such amazing work.
 Over time, I have discovered some helpful tips to make it possible to have natural images of families with children, with little to no stress.

-- Bring dry/non-messy snacks, and water or juice.
+- Bring dry/non-messy snacks, and water or juice in a spill-proof container.
 Children get cranky when they are hungry or thirsty.

 - Please bring any lovey that they might normally have with them, especially if they are very attached and are unhappy without it.

 - Other things that may come in handy – wipes, at least one change of clothes, a comb or brush, and some parental enthusiasm!
 Also, please let me know if your child has any food sensitivities or allergies.
 I generally offer bribes for cooperation – PEZ and Smartees candies come in quite handy for older toddlers and children.

 - Clothing that is weather/temperature appropriate and fits your child well.
 Parents, I cannot stress this one enough.
 A cold child is an unhappy child, guaranteed.
 If it’s cold for your outdoor session, dress your child in layers, and bring a warm coat (and maybe a blanket!) for between shots.
 Also, any clothing that does not properly fit is going to shift around or fall off.
 Pants and sleeves that are too short are going to look even shorter when a child is bending their arms or legs, and tight clothing will bunch in unflattering spots as well.
 When working with children, there simply is not time to constantly fuss with pulling their clothing on, up or down.
 It is going to move, and trust me when I say that it’s going to happen a split second before he makes great eye contact with the camera and shines his best smile.